 Optimized Cash Flow

-Automating gives you greater command over when you pay your vendors.
-This enables you to create a longer average payable period to increase the amount of cash the company has on hand for operations and capital expenditures, allowing your company to maximize the use of its trade credit by using every dollar in its cash flow as much as possible.
+Automating gives you greater command over when you pay your vendors, enabling you to create a longer average payable period.
+As a result, the amount of cash the company has on hand for operations and capital expenditures increases, allowing your company to maximize the use of its trade credit by using every dollar in its cash flow.

 Not only can the accounts payable team maximize capital usage, but it also has a unique opportunity to increase capital.
-Using corporate credit cards to pay vendor invoices can provide a significant, steady stream of income.
-Most credit cards have cash-back rebates of at least 0.5%.
-While that may seem trivial, an additional $5,000 in capital per $1 million in operating expenses can improve the performance of an organization.
-Automation simplifies the process of paying by card as well.
+Using virtual cards to pay vendor invoices can provide a significant, steady stream of income, as many offer cash-back rebates that can improve the performance of an organization.
+Automation simplifies the process of paying by virtual card as well, requiring no additional effort or process change.

 Simplified Company Audits

 Audits are a necessary evil for every company.
-How the audit experience goes for companies has a lot to do with how the accounts payable team records and maintains their vendor invoice data over the course of a year.
+But how the audit experience goes for companies has a lot to do with how the accounts payable team records and maintains their vendor invoice and payment data over the course of a year.

 The easier it is to quickly locate required documentation, the less disrupted your company’s employees will be from focusing on their core responsibilities during an audit.
-If documentation is missing, misplaced or inaccurate, employees will get pulled away from their tasks that help the company perform more efficiently in order to locate or produce the document or correct the error.
+If documentation is missing, misplaced or inaccurate, employees get pulled away from their preexisting tasks to help locate the document or correct the error.
+This creates a disorganized work environment that directly impacts the overall efficiency of the company.
 Automation preserves audit trails in a central repository for quick access at any point in the future, making audits a breeze.

 In each of these areas, an accounts payable team can easily slip into reactivity.
 After a vendor relationship deteriorates, then they will step in and fix it.
 If cash flow dries up, then they find a way to expand the average payable period.
 If an audit occurs, then they work to retroactively clean up the paperwork and get organized.
 This method of operating accounts payable can hold a company back.
 The simplest way to take a proactive approach to accounts payable is to automate the end-to-end process.

 Are you curious to see AP Automation in action?
-Contact MineralTree for a personalized demo.
+Contact MineralTree or request a personalized demo.